 See also: J/ApJS/225/32 : Extended abundance analysis of cool stars (Brewer+, 2016) J/A+A/584/A72 : A rocky planet at 6.5pc from the Sun (Motalebi+ 2015) J/A+A/568/A25 : C and O abundances in stellar populations (Nissen+, 2014) J/ApJ/778/132 : C and O abundances in 55 Cnc (Teske+, 2013) J/ApJ/735/41 : Carbon and oxygen abundances in FGK stars (Petigura+, 2011) J/ApJ/725/2349 : C/O vs Mg/Si of planetary systems (Delgado Mena+, 2010) J/ApJ/715/1050 : Predicted abundances for extrasolar planets.
 I. (Bond+, 2010) Byte-by-byte Description of file: table1.dat

 Bytes Format Units Label Explanations

-History: From electronic version of the journal Acknowledgements: John M. Brewer [yale.edu] for the verification of the mis-printed numbers.
+History: From electronic version of the journal 07-Apr-2017: table 1 corrected version sent from the author Acknowledgements: John M. Brewer [yale.edu].

 (End) Prepared by [AAS], Emmanuelle Perret [CDS] 25-Jan-2017